LudumDare/ludumdare.com/content/resources/questions/how-do-i-reset-password.md

 **IMPORTANT**: Aliases are a nonstandard features.
 Not every email provider supports them, or supports them in the same way.

-# What is a `ludumdare.com/compo` account?
+## What is a `ludumdare.com/compo` account?
 In 2017 the Ludum Dare event was moved to a brand new website, where everyone was required to create new accounts.
-If you participated before 2017, you have an account on the old website, but not necessarily one on `ldjam.com`.
+If you participated before 2017, you have an account on the old website (`ludumdare.com/compo`), but not necessarily one on `ldjam.com`.

 If you are sure you have an account, we recommend checking for an activation email (described above).

-Alternatively, you can confirm if your user page exists (described below).
+Alternatively, you could also confirm if your user page exists (see below).

-# How can I check if an account exists?
+## How can I check if an account or user page exists?
 You can confirm an account exists by visiting its user page.

 User page URLs look like this: `https://ldjam.com/users/YOUR-USERNAME`, where `YOUR-USERNAME` is your username.